LukePappa/Ourism/text.md

-This is being.
-It transcends, grounds, and is everything.
+Being transcends, grounds, and is everything.
 I am one with it.